 In related neuroscientific research, I study how social predictions are implemented in the brain.
 Specificially, I examine whether the brain automatically predicts the social future, as part of preceiving the present.
 My findings suggest that the dimensions people use to organize social knowledge facilitates this type of reflexive social prediction (read more here).

 To complement the fine-grained research I do in the lab with fMRI, I also engage in a variety of web research.
-Online research allows me to connect directly with much larger and more representative groups of participants than those i can practically involve in my neuroimaging research.
-It also allows me to study real world behavior by programmatically accessing data already existing on the web (a process known as web scraping).
+Online research allows me to connect directly with much larger and more diverse groups of participants than those I can practically involve in my neuroimaging research.
+It also allows me to study real world behavior by programmatically accessing data already existing on the internet (a process known as web scraping).
 In this vein, I recently launched mysocialbrain.org, a platform for online social cognition research.
 This platform seeks novel insights through techniques including large-scale individual differences research, live cognitive modelling, adaptive design optimization, and the inclusion of existing application programmming interfaces (APIs) in research.
 Many of my informal web research projects are featured on my blog.

 In addition to my main line of research in social cognition, I also moonlight as a wine researcher.
 I have a long-standing interest in wine, in large part due to the fact that my parents are both wine microbiologists.
 I have collaborated with them in their efforts to develop chemometric approaches to microbial identification by providing quantitative analytic support.
 The techniques we have developed will allow winemakers to more rapidly and inexpensively understand the microbial populations in grapes coming in from the field or juice undergoing fermentation.
 I also integrate my interests in wine and web research by using text analysis of online tasting notes to understand how people use wine descriptors.

-© 2015 Mark Allen Thornton.
+© 2019 Mark Allen Thornton.
 All rights reserved.